 As Robyn Mulder of Erin says, “Downtown main streets are the heart of a community.
 They are a place where friends can meet.”
 Because our municipal organizations and business associations know that this is an inherent attraction for many visitors, they go out of their way to make Small-Town Main Street shopping special.
 There are always events throughout York Durham Headwaters to excite gift seekers and make small-town shopping an experience.

-As an example, the businesses of Historic Downtown Bowmanville are hosting their annual Moonlight Magic and Christmas Market on Friday, December 6th.
-Store hours will be extended until 10pm, and the event will feature a tree-lighting ceremony, live entertainment and carol singing.
 Many of the local businesses will be offering special deals, too, so it is the prefect time to cross a few gifts off your list.

 Reason 3.
 Supporting local business

 The best thing, we think, about shopping Small-Town Main Street during the holiday season is that you are supporting your community’s economic success.
 As we mentioned, most of the businesses in our YDH small towns are independently owned, so the money you spend is often going back to your community.

 “Supporting local business is hugely important to the economy,” says Sarah Gratta of the Unionville BIA.
 “When you shop local, you get a level of service and quality you won’t find in the mall.
 Our shop owners are all hands-on, and will spend time with you to help you find exactly what you are looking for, because they have a vested interest in making sure you leave happy.”